terrabyte-tech/pixel-planet-today-batch-workspaces/README.md

 README.md
 [.bat files]
 ```
-2. Inside the new folder, create a `.txt` file that includes the file path to the Pixel Planet Today 'days' folder.
+2. Inside the folder, create a `.txt` file that includes the file path to the Pixel Planet Today 'days' folder.
 Example:
 ```
 C:\Users\username\path\to\folder\days
 ```